johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 $ http get localhost:3000/jobs-stream1/1
 ```

-You can also read the [deep dive on Observables](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) for a thorough treatment (and a *treat* as well :smiley:).
+You can also read the [deep dive on Observables](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) for a thorough treatment (and a *treat* as well :wink:).
 For now, all we need to know is what we see in the animation above: when we make this request, we get a *stream of results* in the form of a sequence of messages.

 Let's define our acceptance criteria for *Take 1* as follows.
 Our `ClientFaye` object should let us send the `'/jobs-stream1'` request, and handle the response, converting the message stream back into an observable.